ASNA/SunFarm/docs/program-bootstrap.md

 <br>

-[^1]: Some programs not call directly by the Application have been excluded.
+[^1]: Some programs not called directly by the Application have been excluded.
 [^2]: There are in fact 100 indicators, but the first (index zero) is not used.
 This is done such that _IN[1] can be read as the first indicator, avoiding the subtraction from one, like: _IN[1-1], or _IN[0].